AlexWatson1212/embracing-authenticity/_posts/2025-06-24-the-year-i-chose-myself.md

 title: The Year I Chose Myself
 date: 2025-06-24
 tags: soul-work, growth, education
-description: I thought getting rejected from Level 4 would break me — but instead, it gave me the clarity to choose something far more important: myself.
+description: I thought getting rejected from Level 4 would break me — but instead, it gave me the clarity to choose something far more important
 emotions: [grief, acceptance]
 ---